opentensor/developer-docs/docs/getting-started/install-wallet-sdk.md

 If you installed either Bittensor SDK version `8.1.0` or BTCLI version `8.1.0` then the Wallet SDK 2.0.0 is already installed.
 The below installation steps are only for a standalone installation of the Wallet SDK 2.0.0 package.

-:::warning Compatibility note
+:::danger Compatibility note
-The Wallet SDK 2.0.0 is compatible only with Bittensor SDK version `8.1.0` and later versions and BTCLI version `8.1.0` and later versions.
-Earlier versions of Bittensor SDK and BTCLI are not compatible with Wallet SDK 2.0.0.
+  To use this Wallet SDK version 2.0.0 with either Bittensor SDK or BTCLI, you must upgrade both the Bittensor SDK and the BTCLI to 8.1.0.
 :::

 ## Install